Why do I blog? Do I have stuff to share?

 On my first really big trip to Europe (Paris in 2005), I started to keep a travel journal and filled it with stuff to share.
 The journals, written with ink in hard bound books, got stacked on the “travel books” shelf in my office.
 I was noting some observations about places and people but it was largely a place to keep track of the things that I was doing in case I wanted to do them again on a return trip or if friends wanted tips on what to do.
 All of my pictures were stored separately.
 Over the years I added other trips to Europe, Caribbean sun trips and local vacations around Canada.
 I even created spin-offs – “Scuba Journal” and “Flying Journal” – to chronicle my hobbies.

-At one point I decided I needed to move all of this written stuff to electronic format to make it easy to get this stuff to share organized.
+At one point I decided I needed to move all of this written stuff to electronic format.
 While I considered just scanning the journals, ultimately I thought I may be able to better re-purpose materials if it was in text format.
 So I diligently started to type up the journals.
 When I finally accepted how good voice recognition had become, it made capturing the final set of journals even easier.
 The big benefit of moving to electronic journals was that now I could embed a subset of my pictures to help tell the stories.

 We find ourselves going back to look at our journals to refresh our memories of great trips we have taken, in much the same way that we have our travel pics streaming to our Apple TV.
 It keeps our appetite whetted for yet the next adventure.